Tao-su/Proteoform-predictor/README.md

 ## Running the application

 Once we activate the virtual environment, we can run the application by typing following codes in command line console with correct arguments.
-In particular, --query_xml and --query_species take the file location of the query xml and the name of the query sepcies, respectively. --sbjct_xml and --sbjct_species also require a file location and species name but they represent the subject database.
+The instruction of downloading required XML files and using BLAST+ can be found in the Example folder.
+Once the required files are prepared, users can use the following cmd line to execute the program.
+In brief, --query_xml and --query_species take the file location of the query xml and the name of the query sepcies, respectively. --sbjct_xml and --sbjct_species also require a file location and species name but they represent the subject database.
 Finally, the search length represents the length of each short sequence.
 The default length is 21.

 ```bash
 python PTM_predictor.py --query_xml \type\your\query xml\location\here --query_species [species name (e.g. Ecoli_K12)]  --sbjct_xml \type\your\subject xml\location\here --sbjct_species [species name (e.g. Ecoli_B)] --sl [length of short sequence]